bSI-InfraRoom/IFC-infra-unit-test/Borehole-1/readme.md

 It was used as the basis of a live coding demonstration of generating Unit Tests of IFC4x3 extension, the recording is available here: https://app.box.com/folder/125960920472?s=8l3htcavn1h2gx1e78kh4pij6iwa8dyu

-The C\# code to generate this unit test can be found here: https://github.com/GeometryGym/IFCInfraOpenCoding/tree/master/201020%20Webinar
+The source code to generate this unit test can be found here: https://github.com/GeometryGym/IFCInfraOpenCoding/tree/master/201020%20Webinar

 ### Prerequisites